cameronolivier/ogt/README.md

 ## How to dev:
 1. Clone this repo
 2. Run `npm run init` to make the cli script executable and add the `ogt` command to your path (via `npm link`).
-3. Create an `.obsidian-git-toolsrc`file in your home directory with the following contents:
+3. Create an `.ogtrc`file in your home directory with the following contents:
 ```
 {
   "externalPath": the file directory for your device(iCloud) vault,